-I'm James Peel, Product Manager at 1E, and I am currently developing a series of benchmarks for ActiveEfficiency, the world's first IT efficiency platform.
-One of my areas of focus is IT security.
+Here at 1E we are currently developing a series of benchmarks for ActiveEfficiency, the world’s first IT efficiency platform.
+One of our areas of focus is IT security, and I want to explain how good systems management goes a long way to preventing cyber attacks.

 The cost of cyber crime to the UK is estimated to be between £18 billion and £27 billion.
 This interesting figure came from the National Audit Office (NAO) and only comprises of the UK alone.
 I can only assume that in the US this figure is substantially larger.
 Amyas Morse, head of NAO notes that “The threat to cyber security is persistent and continually evolving.
 Business, government and the public must constantly be alert to the level of risk if they are to succeed in detecting and resisting the threat of cyber-attack,”